petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 DISTRIB_DESCRIPTION="Ubuntu 22.04"
 PRETTY_NAME="Ubuntu 22.04 LTS"
 ```
-Please ensure your Linux distribution and kernel version are listed in the table above.
+Ensure your Linux distribution and kernel version are listed in the table above.
 >[!Note]
 >Refer to the troubleshooting section at the end of the document for instructions on how to set the
 >6.5 kernel as the default (at every boot time) on the NvV5 V710 GPU instance.